 Groups currently offered by Life Care Wellness are listed on the RIGHT side of this page under the newsletter sign-up.
 Keep watching that space as NEW GROUPS frequently start.

 Group therapy if a form of counseling where treatment happens with multiple people, typically one therapist and 6-12 participants.
 Groups typically have a single focus, for example:

 - a problem the participants have in common (e.g. depression, grief, etc.),

 - a skill the participants all desire to learn (e.g. meditation, mindfulness, etc.), or

-- a modality that is used in common to address the participants’ varied problems (e.g. a running group).
+- a modality that is used in common to address the participants’ varied problems (e.g. a yoga group).

-Group members improve not only from the interventions of the therapist, but also from observing and receiving feedback from other members of the group.
-Like individual therapy, group therapy is confidential.
+Group members improve in two ways.
+First, from the interventions of the therapist.
+Second, from observing and receiving feedback from other members of the group.
+Like individual counseling, group therapy is confidential.
 The group facilitator covers clear expectations and guidelines either before or at the group’s first meeting.

 - Increased feedback